Biology

 Content

-Graduates should have a broad base of factual information and principles in biology, including basic knowledge of all major organismic groups, biochemistry and metabolism, and the structural and functional components at all levels of biological organization.
+Graduates should have a broad base of factual information and principles in biology, including basic knowledge of all major organismic groups, biochemistry and metabolism, as well as the structural and functional components at all levels of biological organization.
 In addition, they should have reasonable depth in one subdiscipline of biology.

 Communication